 The decision to have a transfusion is made by balancing the need/ benefit against the risks.
 Sometimes the benefit is not always obvious, such as the use of platelets to help prevent bleeding when your count becomes very low.
 Reasons for a transfusion covers the most common reasons for needing one and types of transfusion outlines some specific examples for each blood component.
 Avoid a transfusion provides information about possible options you can discuss with your doctor which might help to minimise your need for a transfusion.

-Blood in Australia is collected by the Australian Red Cross Blood Service from voluntary, unpaid donors.
+Blood in Australia is collected by Australian Red Cross Lifeblood from voluntary, unpaid donors.
 All donors are interviewed and assessed for suitability to donate blood.
 Every blood donation is tested for the presence of certain infections such as HIV, hepatitis B and hepatitis C. These tests must be negative before blood is released for transfusion.

 The most avoidable risk of transfusion is being given the wrong blood (meant for someone else).
 To ensure you receive the right blood, the clinical staff make careful identification checks before any transfusion.